January 31, 2023

 To bring a claim against a negligent party for your sports injuries, it will be necessary to prove:

-This means that in some contexts, it may not be possible to make a claim because there is a lack of proof that negligence occurred.
+This means that in some contexts, it may not be possible to make a claim because there is lack of proof that negligence occurred.
 One of our primary roles will be to establish if there are grounds for a claim and if so, to create a compelling case that proves the other party held legal culpability which they breached, leading to your injury.

 Claims following Sports injuries due to negligence may cover two areas of loss: